kragorg/dng/chapters/2025-03-01 — Dungeons and Gardens.md

 # Pelc’s Curiosities

 <span class="dropcap">The party stands outside Pelc’s</span> Curiosities, the door slightly ajar.
 Suspecting intruders, Whisper closes her eyes while softly purring “Maior et Fortior”.
 The air around her shimmers momentarily as she draws on her inner ki in concentration.
-She then peers into the doors and the windows of the building.
+She then peers through the doors and windows of the building.
 Despite her efforts, she cannot make out very much, though she hears enough rustling to make her hairs bristle.
 It sounds as though there are several inside ransacking the place.
 Scarlet joins Whisper’s investigation, attempting to divine whether the noises might simply be animals, yet she senses no wildlife inside.

 Preparing for potential conflict, Kragor stands up straight and stretches out his arms as if to grasp a weapon.
 In a loud yet distant voice he exclaims “Malleum Evoco”.
 Suddenly ethereal shadows stream in from all directions and coalesce into an obsidian black war hammer with an angular and brutal head.
 Its every surface is etched with subtle twisting runes.
 Kragor hefts the weapon with both hands, then widens his stance with feet planted firmly on the ground.